okteto/docs/README.md

   status = 301
 ```

+Update [/src/pages/archives.md](the archives page) with the new latest version

 https://github.com/okteto/docs/pull/314 is a good example of how to set up the files

 ### Request a new search index
 Once the new version is live in production, you need to request a new search index to Algolia.